 I also have had some mentors who were there for a season of my life.
-When I began to enter the world of adult parenting I had a mentor who walked through how things would be different.
-I have even been mentored through a change I was leading and we only met one time.
+When I began to enter the world of adult parenting, I had a mentor who walked me through and helped me learn how things would be different.
+I have even been mentored through a change I was leading, and we only met one time.

 I think we over-complicate the subject when we put too many parameters around what a mentoring relationship looks like.
 It can be a fairly simple process.
-There is something you want to learn, find people who seem to have already learned it, meet with them and soak in their experiences, and then repeat often.
+If there is something, you want to learn, find people who seem to have already learned it, meet with them and soak in their experiences, and then repeat often.

 “Plans fail for lack of counsel, but with many advisers they succeed.”
 Proverbs 15:22